nicolastorresr/diversity/README.md

 #### The process to evaluate a recommender (e.g., UBCF) in a dataset (e.g., MovieLens 100K) is shown below:

-Load base package and dependences
+Load base package and dependences.
 ```R
 library('recommenderlab')